Living Water of Ohio has partnered with Committed Believers Evangelical Ministry(CBEM)-Africa to bring clean water to the people.

 Mission Houses 2018-2019

 The mission housing is increasing due to large groups in the summer of 2019 and the need for water is great.
 The Chanjalo driller wanted to bless the mission house by providing a well for a reduced price.
 The well was drilled in late 2019 and the structure to protect the water source should be completed in the spring of 2019.
 The borehole is producing salty water (which can be used for toilets and cleaning).
 We are installing gutters on the house with rain water catchments going to the borehole to dilute it.
 There will also be plenty of rain water stored for gardening and watering the animals on the property.

 During the November 2018 trip to Sendemke and the geological survey it was determined that an alternative water solution would be required instead of a bore hole.
-Bobby and Steve of Living Water and CBEM leadership met with local representatives for the World Vision water pipeline.
+Bobby and Steve of Living Water and CBEM leadership met with local representatives for the Kambicha-Kanyumbuni water pipeline (a World Vision Project).
 The best solution is to bring the pipeline to Sendmke.
 The project is currently ongoing and scheduled to be completed in spring of 2019.

 The geological survey for Chongojeni found that it would be best to tie into the existing pipeline like Sendemke.
 The local people cleared the land for a water line to be buried when the project has the proper funding.